fabriziosalmi/webtek/README.md

 > *WebTeK is 100% free and open to all artists, collectives, hackers and aliens!*

 ## Links
-Here we will spread your streaming links during the event:
+Here we will spread your own streaming link during the event:

 - [Website](https://webtek.live/)
 - [Telegram](https://t.me/streamingteknival)